CyrilSpa/Noises-and-Filters-GUIDE/README.md

 Also, it uses a GUIDE interface and it is a good exemple to know how to create it in MATLAB.
 It works in MATLAB for all operating system.

+Put all files in .zip in the same directory.

 When you run the program, dont forget to remplace "enter value" line for the intensity of noises and the configuration of filters before using it.